A Rare Adventure amidst Towering Mountains

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
 Rain cover for backpack is essential.

-- Three Warm Layers: You will be trekking and camping at high altitudes.
-All the campsites on this trek are windy.
+- Five Warm Layers: You will be trekking and camping at high altitudes.
+The campsites at Kedar Kharak and Kedartal are extremely windy.
 So make sure you have the apt clothes for the climatic conditions.
-It will be cold at the higher altitudes so make sure you have at least three layers of warm clothes to protect yourself.
+Carry at least three layers of warm clothes to protect yourself.

 - Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
 Wear one and carry two.
 Let one of these be a dri-fit t-shirt.
 It will dry quickly in case you are trekking on a rainy day.
 A common mistake that trekkers make is not changing their tshirts often enough.
 Regardless of how cold it is, the body tends to sweat a lot.
 Trekkers who don’t change to fresh clothes after reaching the campsite fall ill due to wet clothes and are often unable to complete their trek.